Electronic Systems Laura Falaschetti

 KNOWLEDGE AND UNDERSTANDING:

 The course aims to provide the necessary knowledge for designing digital microcontrolled-based electronic systems.
-To this end the fundamental architectures of microcontrollers, the elements of assembly language programming, the DC voltage supplies will be studied.CAPACITY TO APPLY KNOWLEDGE AND UNDERSTANDING:
+To this end the fundamental architectures of microcontrollers, the elements of assembly language programming.CAPACITY TO APPLY KNOWLEDGE AND UNDERSTANDING:

 The course is intended to train the students so that they acquire the capability of applying the knowledge to the design specifications, to the selection and programming of digital electronic systems to obtain the desired performance, to the using of tools for programming microcontrollers.TRANSVERSAL SKILLS: